Sally Rand

-Sally Rand (born Helen Gould Beck; April 3, 1904 – August 31, 1979) was an American burlesque dancer, vedette, and actress, famous for her ostrich-feather fan dance and balloon bubble dance.
+Sally Rand (born Helen Gould Beck; April 3, 1904 – August 31, 1979) was an American burlesque dancer, stripper, vedette, and actress, famous for her ostrich-feather fan dance and balloon bubble dance.
 She also performed under the name Billie Beck.

+Rand got her start as a chorus girl before working as an acrobat and traveling theater performer.
+Her career spanned more than forty years, appearing on stage, screen and on television.
+Through her career she worked alongside Humphrey Bogart, Karl Malden, and Cecil B. De Mille.
+She was a trained pilot and briefly dated Charles Lindbergh.

 Early life

 Rand was born in the village of Elkton, Hickory County, Missouri.
 Her father, William Beck, was a West Point graduate and retired U.S. Army colonel, while her mother, Nettie (Grove) Beck, was a school teacher and part-time newspaper correspondent.
 The family moved to Jackson County, Missouri while she was still in grade school.